anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: History is written by the victors.
+Quote: To dare is to lose ones footing momentarily.
+To not dare is to lose oneself.

-By: Winston Churchill
+By: Søren Kierkegaard